 The Clayton is ten minutes walk from Leeds railway station and is just off junction 1 of the M621.
 Parking is available at the hotel for a special rate of £6.

 Dinner £17 and/or B&B (single occupancy) £58 are available to day delegates

 Early Bird discount of £50 available for full delegate member bookings received by 1 July with purchase order or payment and completed booking form.

 To book a place contact Geri Coop, firstname.lastname@example.org

 Book a Place

-To book a place contact Geri Coop, email@example.com for a booking form and reserve your place.
+Contact Geri Coop email@example.com for a booking form and to reserve your place.